lixiaoyi-12/FCM/README.md

 bedtools getfasta -fi species.fasta -bed generate_window.bed -fo species.window.fasta
 ```

-align reads to reference genome
+align short reads to reference genome using Stampy
 --------
 Then we will use stampy, a statistical algorithm especially for performing alignment between divergent species, first we need to make index and prepare reference genome, we use chicken genome for example here<br>
 ```shell